AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 HIPAA-readiness on Adobe Commerce has the same system requirements as Adobe Commerce with the additional requirements:

-- Adobe Commerce version 2.4.6-p3 or newer on cloud infrastructure (non-beta)
-- Adobe Commerce on Managed Services
+- Adobe Commerce version 2.4.6-p3 or newer on cloud infrastructure (non-beta), or Adobe Commerce on Managed Services
 - Latest version of the `magento/hipaa-ee` extension

 ## Installation